-There are plenty of additional opportunities provided by the government that may be able to help your current situation.
+There are plenty of additional opportunities provided by the government that may help your current situation.
 Some other programs for educational assistance include:

-These are just a few other programs that may be able to help your situation if you are looking for ways to handle the costs of education.
+These are just a couple of other programs that may help your situation if you are looking for ways to handle the costs of education.

 Federal Work-Study Program

 This is a program that provides qualifying undergraduate and graduate students the opportunity for part-time employment.
-This program is one that encourages the progression of a student in their course of study and community service work.
+This program encourages the progression of a student in their course of study and community service work.
 The wage of the student depends on a variety of factors.
-For more information you can get in touch with your school’s financial aid office.
+For more information, you can get in touch with your school’s financial aid office.

 Graduate Assistance in Areas of National Need (GAANN)

-This is a program that can provide students fellowships through programs, units of institutions of higher education (IHE), graduate academic departments, and more.
-Graduate students that meet criteria requirements and plan to obtain the highest level of degree in their field that they’re studying can receive this program.
-It is important to note that students are not able to apply for this grant directly.
-Instead they must do it though specifically through their school.
+This is a program that can provide students with fellowships through programs, units of institutions of higher education (IHE), graduate academic departments, and more.
+Graduate students that meet the criteria requirements and plan to obtain the highest level of degree in the field that they’re studying can participate in this program.
+Students cannot apply for this grant directly.
+Instead, they must do it specifically through their school.

 Additional Federal Assistance Options

-While educational assistance is important, it may also be beneficial for you to consider other assistance options to improve your financial situation overall.
-There are plenty of other federal benefits that may be able to help!
+While educational assistance is important, it may also be beneficial for you to consider other assistance options to improve your financial situation.
+There are plenty of other federal benefits that may help!
 Some of these options include: